 (Dry Gangrene; Gas Gangrene; Organ or Tissue Death; Wet Gangrene)

 DefinitionGangrene is the progressive death of body tissue resulting from infection and a lack of blood supply.
 When the blood supply is cut off, the tissue does not get enough oxygen and begins to die.Gangrene can be internal or external.
-The two most common types of gangrene are:
+The 2 most common types of gangrene are:

 - Dry gangrene—Lack of blood supply causes the tissue to die.